PlanetConectus/LoopBack4ReactAdminExample/README.md

 const dataProvider = lb4Provider('http://localhost:3001');
 ```

-**note** in this sample the authentication is not integrated we will complete it in the next tutorial
+**note** In this sample the authentication is not integrated we will complete it in the next tutorial

+**note** To Learn more about React Admin please follow this link : https://marmelab.com/react-admin/Readme.html

 # CONTACT